 Keep in mind that in a byte (a byte equals 8 bits) a computer can only fit one 8-bit ASCII encoded character, such as "X".
 This means that when a Modbus-enabled device sends an answer to a poll saying "Alarm 1" that is 7 characters, which equals 7 bytes or 56 bits.

-Now, in the DNP3 protocol there are libraries on both ends of communication.
+Now, in the DNP3 protocol there are libraries on both ends of the communication.
 These libraries will store information such as "bit position 2 means that the alarm point 2 is active".
 So, a byte of data that you are sending across the wire might look like 00000010 (8 bits) but it corresponds to the status of 8 different alarms.

 Note that 8 bits like 00000010 are not exactly these characters.
 On the actual wire, a 0 is low voltage and a 1 is high voltage.
 So, when data comes across a wire it's like electricity being on or off at super high speeds.